Multiagent-Cart-pole-Senior-Project/Multiagent-Oscillator-Simulation/README.md

 ### Multiagent_Oscillator_Sim.py:

-  <u>Description:</u> This python code simulates the synchronization of oscillators using an online reinforcement learning controller, utilizing a radial basis function.
+  ++Description:++ This python code simulates the synchronization of oscillators using an online reinforcement learning controller, utilizing a radial basis function.
 This then simulation outputs the results to a mat file to be plotted and evaluated using MATLAB.

   <u>Commandline prompt to run:</u> python Multiagent_Oscillator_Sim.py